By Sophie Lorre — 10 Sep 2021

 Customer touchpoints could range from rich video media and social posts to searching availability on TripAdvisor or RedBalloon to customer reviews.
 Does this mean you need to advertise everywhere?
 Not necessarily.
 It’s more about analyzing where your customers are dreaming, planning and booking, and optimizing these interactions for a consistent experience.

 The sharing of travel experiences across social media is definitely evolving – and particularly so for younger travelers.
 In a 2020 Youth Insight survey, 80% of young travelers said they would use social media to plan their next domestic trip.
 Millennials and Gen Z travelers are far more likely to use social media or travel planning sites like TripAdvisor than they are a travel agent.
+Social media is also a powerful driving force when it comes to the future of food tourism.

 How can you leverage this?
 Ensure you’re partnering with key OTAs.
 Share authentic stories about guest experiences on the platforms your customers use.
 And expect guests to capture and share their experience in ways you’ve never even considered.
 You can even hand them the tools to do so, integrating your booking software with a company like Fotaflo, to share their post-experience images.